itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * The hardest battle is between *what you know in your head* and *what you have in your heart*! #Dilemma #Life
 * Never think you are weak, if you cry.
 Every tear is replaced with a wisdom and strength! #Tears #Feelings #Emotions
 * People who focus on the effect are problem finders and those who focus on the cause are solution seekers.
 Be the solution seeker not the problem finder.
-* Many relations cannot be evaluated in terms of money or gains, because some investments never make a profit but still they make us rich. #People #Richness #Value
 * Keep the fire in you burning always.
 It empowers you with the will to overcome all obstacles.
 Transform the world around you to be favorable.
 Eventually helps you achieve even unthinkable goals! #Motivation #Success
 * Silence is better than unnecessary drama! #Silence #Challenges #Advice
 * Dont' think too much, just do what makes you happy! #Advice #Happiness #Motivation
-* Happiness is not getting all what you want, it is about enjoying what all you have! #Happiness #Advice #Life
 * People will change when they lose interest in you. #Reality #People #Relationships
 * Habits are the compound interest of self-improvement. #Habits #selfimprovement #Motivation
-* The life you are living now, is also a dream for millions.
-So always be satisfied with your life.
-Be happy in every moment of life! #Happiness #Life
 * Don't rush anything.
 Good people will end up with the good people! #People #Life
 * When things go wrong, people will say it's your fault!
 It means it's your responsibility to do it right.
 Just do what you think is best & right and leave the rest.
 While doing so, do not let others' opinions bother you too much!
 Take what helps you and ignore the rest because - read the first two sentences again :) #Motivation #Success
 * Having a sharp memory is a good quality of the Brain.
 But, the ability to forget the unwanted things is a far better quality of the Heart!
 Live in Peace NOT in pieces! #Forget #Peace